When naming Xel Há, many will think of the famous water park in the Riviera Maya. Only a few will do so in the exquisite Xel ha archaeological site.

-From its second epoch there is a relevant mural painting with hardly any remains of the figure of a feline in a descending position in the call House of the Jaguar, within the Jaguar Group.
+From its second epoch there is a relevant mural painting with hardly any remains of the figure of a feline in a descending position in the so-called la House of the Jaguar, within the Jaguar Group.

-In this group we find original wooden lintels made of chicozapote, the tree from which the chewing gum is extracted, and remains of hand paints printed in bright colors.
-He Jaguar Group of Xelhá is from the Postclassic era, between the 1200 and the 1500 dC
+In this group we find original wooden lintels made of sapodilla, the tree from which chewing gum is extracted, and remains of hand paintings printed in bright colors.
+The Jaguar Group of Xelhá It is from the Postclassic period, between 1200 and 1500 AD

-This vestige is a bit removed: a path (sacbé in Yucatan Maya) leads you to the cenote near the Jaguar Group, in an attractive walk through the lower jungle where the Mayan Riviera is camouflaged.
+This vestige is a little removed: a path (sacbé in Yucatec Mayan) takes you to the cenote near Grupo del Jaguar, in an attractive walk through the low jungle where the Riviera Maya is camouflaged.

-Xelhá I was lucky enough to visit him with a group led by Claudio Obregón Clairín, an excellent Mayista author of the blog Literature and Mundo Maya, with which I always learn and reflect.
-Do guided trips and workshops, follow it in your Facebook if you are interested in the subject
+Xelhá I was lucky enough to visit him with a group led by Claudio Obregón Clairín, an excellent Mayista author of the blog Literature and Mundo Maya, with whom I always learn and reflect.
+He does guided tours and workshops, follow him on his facebook if you are interested in the subject

 A pleasant surprise on the way Xelhá.
-As it almost always happens to me, each Mayan zone offers me walks and visions that expand my person.
+As almost always happens to me, each Mayan area offers me walks and visions that expand my person.

-Xel Ha Archaeological Zone, Archaeological SiteLOCATION: Xelhá It is located at 113 km. from Cancun and 39 km. from Playa del Carmen and 16 km. of Tulum, by the federal highway 307, Cancún - Tulum.
-The archaeological zone Xel ha remains on the inner side, it is indicated.
-Do not confuse with the water park.
+Xel Ha Archaeological Zone, Archaeological SiteLOCATION: Xelhá It is located 113 km. from Cancun and 39 km. from Playa del Carmen and 16 km. from Tulum, on federal highway 307, Cancun - Tulum.
+The archaeological zone Xel ha remains on the interior side, it is indicated.
+Not to be confused with the water park.

 PRICE ENTRY: 70 mxn.
-On Sundays the entrance of the INAH is free for Mexicans and permanent residents.
-The access to the archaeological zones is free every day to children under 13 years, students, teachers and senior citizens with valid credentials.
+On Sundays, the INAH entrance is free for Mexicans and permanent residents.
+Access to archaeological sites is free every day to children under 13 years, students, teachers and senior citizens with valid credentials.
 HOW TO GET IN PUBLIC TRANSPORTATION?
-From Tulum they pass buses on the main street.
-If you go from Cancun the collective They leave near the ADO terminal) you must get off at the last stop of Playa del Carmen and from here take another bus to Xelhá (from 2 street between 15 and 20 avenue).
-Let the van driver know that you go down in the ruins of Xelhá, he will let you know.
+Buses pass from Tulum on the main street.
+If you go from Cancun the collective They leave near the ADO terminal) you must get off at the last stop in Playa del Carmen and from here take another bus to Xelhá (from calle 2 between avenida 15 y 20).
+Tell the driver of the van that you are getting off at the ruins of Xelhá, he will notify you.

 WHAT TO BRING?
 Light and light clothing, hat, insect repellent, sunscreen, closed shoes better and some water always goes well.